-If you are not motivated to get out to the gym or step outside for that 30 minute walk.
-You may even be beating yourself up about it, feeling like you already screwed up your resolutions.
+If you are not motivated to get out to the gym or step outside for that 30 minute walk, know that you are not alone.
+You may be beating yourself up about it, feeling like you already screwed up your resolutions.
 I say cut yourself some slack.
-“New Year, New You” can start in February, or any day for that matter.
-We get a clean slate every single day.
+“New Year, New You” (or as I prefer, New year, Better you) can start in February, or any day for that matter.
+We get a clean slate every single second.

-The holidays are full of joy and celebrations, so when they are over, the decorations come down and the parties come to an end – it can feel like a huge disappointment.
-Thanksgiving through New Years day is like a constant high with all the hustle and bustle involved.
-Then, January begins and kind of punches you in the face.
-To make January more of a shitty month, you feel obligated to have all these “new year, new me” resolutions , then implement them immediately.
+The holidays are full of joy and celebrations, so when they are over, the decorations come down and the parties come to an end – it can feel almost like a disappointment.
+Thanksgiving through New Years day is a constant high with all the hustle and bustle involved.
+Then, January begins and punches you in the face.
+Your Holiday bills begin coming in the mail, the bright lights and decorations are stripped down and it gets colder.
+To make January more of a patheic month, you feel almost obligated to have all these “new year, new me” resolutions , then implement them immediately.
 I think it’s quite ridiculous to put so much pressure on yourself.